 On your home page you can open a volunteer request for you or a group of volunteers (for example, a group of friends traveling together).
 In the request you can specify relevant dates and regions and it is available to farmers who can approve it.
 However, we also recommended to continue searching for relevant activities opened by farmers.

-Upon arrival, it is very important to ensure that the farmer signs your presence in the app.
-This confirmation will allow you to gain experience in your personal app profile, and later to share your experiences with the rest of the volunteers and receive updates from the farmer regarding the outcome of the activity.
-In addition, without the app confirmation, you are not insured by SunDo for personal damages.
+Using the app allows you to gain experience in your personal app profile and later to share your experiences with the rest of the volunteers and receive updates from the farmer regarding the fruits of your work.
+In addition, SunDo provides volunteers insurance for all app related activities and safeguards you from unexpected accidents.

 If you cannot participate in a future activity, you should cancel your participation in the app as soon as possible in order to allow other volunteers to take your place.
 If this is a short notice, you should also inform the farmer directly.
 We know that in certain cases there is no choice but to cancel, but it is important to remember that a farmer who opens an activity in SunDo is counting on you and invests time and resource in preparations for the activity.
 SunDo reserves the right to block users who do not use the app in good faith.